 The Chief Range Officer is appointed by the Match Director and is responsible for the safe conduct of firing on one or more event ranges, in accordance with applicable rules and range safety procedures.
 The Chief Range Officer shall appoint Range Officers who are responsible for conducting the firing on event ranges.
 Range Officers must be familiar with the rules and have received training regarding safe range firing procedures and their duties and functions.

 Range Officers may make decisions regarding the application of rules during the competition, however, if a Range Officer's ruling is doubtful or questioned, they must consult with the Chief Range Officer or Match Director.

-5.2.3 Chief Statistical Officer and Scoring Officers
+5.2.3 Chief Statistical Officer and Statistical Officers

-The Chief Statistical Officer is appointed by the Match Director and is responsible for processing competitor entries, squadding competitors, scoring targets and processing scores to produce preliminary and final results lists.
-The Chief Statistical Officer must appoint sufficient trained Scoring Officers to score all targets quickly and accurately.
-Whether targets are scored on the range or in the Statistical Office, the Chief Statistical Officer, or a designated Scoring Officer(s) is responsible for making decisions regarding the number or scores of shots.
+The Chief Statistical Officer is appointed by the Match Director and is responsible for processing competitor entries, squadding competitors, scoring targets, and for processing scores to produce preliminary and final results lists.
+The Chief Statistical Officer may appoint additional Statistical Officers as required.
+When paper targets are scored in the statistical office, the Chief Statistical Officer must appoint and train the Scorers (Rule 5.2.4).
+There should, as a guideline, be sufficient Scorers to score the targets without delay, as fired targets arrive from the ranges.
+If the manual scoring of paper targets is used and a Score Challenge Officer(s) is not appointed, the Chief Statistical Officer shall be responsible for making final decisions on all score challenges.